-In his journalism career, he won two National Newspaper Awards for business reporting and programs he supervised at CBC Television won six Gemini awards for television excellence.
+He has won two National Newspaper Awards for business reporting and programs he supervised at CBC Television won six Gemini awards for television excellence.

 He received a Ph.
 D in Canadian history from York University in Toronto in 1981, completing a thesis on price and wage controls and consumer rationing in Canada in World War II.

 With David Taras of Mount Royal University in Calgary he is the editor of and a contributor to How Canadians Communicate IV: Media and Politics published in May 2012 and How Canadians Communicate V: Sports in 2016, both published by Athabasca University Press.
 They are currently working on a book for University of Toronto Press for 2019 that explores the role for the CBC as a public broadcaster in a post-broadcast world.